What is the Impairment of Assets?

 - Cash Flow Statement: The impairment will not affect the Cash Flow as no cash transaction took place.

-Impact of Impairment on Ratios
+Impact of Impairment of Assets on Financial Ratios

 Profitability Ratios and Activity Ratios are majorly affected by the impairment losses reported on the Financial Statements of the company.
 For example, a lower Net Income means that the company would report a lower Net Profit Margin.
 A lower Net Profit Margin is not a good sign for any company.
 Similarly, a Higher Asset Turnover ratio is again a negative sign on the Asset side of the Balance Sheet would go down.